U.S. Silica Sees Unusually High Options Volume (NYSE:SLCA)

-U.S. Silica Holdings, Inc. (NYSE:SLCA) was the target of some unusual options trading on Tuesday.
-Traders acquired 1,483 put options on the company.
-This represents an increase of 1,687% compared to the typical volume of 83 put options.
+U.S. Silica Holdings, Inc. (NYSE:SLCA) was the recipient of unusually large options trading activity on Tuesday.
+Stock investors bought 6,266 call options on the company.
+This is an increase of approximately 470% compared to the typical daily volume of 1,099 call options.

-In related news, COO Michael L. Winkler sold 6,000 shares of the stock in a transaction on Thursday, December 10th.
-The stock was sold at an average price of $6.55, for a total value of $39,300.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider James Derek Ussery sold 14,160 shares of the firm’s stock in a transaction dated Wednesday, December 23rd.
-The shares were sold at an average price of $7.36, for a total value of $104,217.60.
-The disclosure for this sale can be found here.
-Insiders sold 23,160 shares of company stock valued at $163,708 over the last 90 days.
-1.90% of the stock is currently owned by company insiders.

-Several analysts have recently commented on the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded U.S. Silica from a “sell” rating to a “neutral” rating and raised their target price for the company from $2.50 to $7.00 in a research note on Tuesday, December 15th.
-B. Riley reaffirmed a “buy” rating on shares of U.S. Silica in a research report on Friday, October 30th.
-Smith Barney Citigroup raised shares of U.S. Silica from a “sell” rating to a “neutral” rating in a research report on Tuesday, December 15th.
-Evercore ISI raised shares of U.S. Silica from an “in-line” rating to an “outperform” rating in a research report on Monday, January 4th.
-Finally, Zacks Investment Research raised shares of U.S. Silica from a “hold” rating to a “buy” rating and set a $7.00 price target on the stock in a research report on Monday, December 14th.
-Three research analysts have rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average price target of $4.34.
+Several research firms recently commented on SLCA.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of U.S. Silica from a “sell” rating to a “neutral” rating and increased their target price for the company from $2.50 to $7.00 in a report on Tuesday, December 15th.
+Smith Barney Citigroup raised shares of U.S. Silica from a “sell” rating to a “neutral” rating in a report on Tuesday, December 15th.
+Zacks Investment Research raised shares of U.S. Silica from a “hold” rating to a “buy” rating and set a $7.00 price target on the stock in a report on Monday, December 14th.
+B. Riley reissued a “buy” rating on shares of U.S. Silica in a report on Friday, October 30th.
+Finally, Evercore ISI raised shares of U.S. Silica from an “in-line” rating to an “outperform” rating in a report on Monday, January 4th.
+Three analysts have rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the company.
+U.S. Silica presently has an average rating of “Hold” and an average target price of $4.34.

 U.S. Silica Holdings, Inc produces and sells commercial silica in the United States.
 The company operates through two segments, Oil & Gas Proppants and Industrial & Specialty Products.
 It offers whole grain commercial silica products to be used as fracturing sand in connection with oil and natural gas recovery, as well as sells its whole grain silica products in various size distributions, grain shapes, and chemical purity levels for manufacturing glass products.